Don’t Let Misplaced Concerns over Missiles Jeopardize Iran Deal

 Tytti Erästö is a researcher at the Stockholm Peace Research Institute (SIPRI), focusing on nuclear arms control, disarmament and non-proliferation issues.
 She has previously worked as a Roger L. Hale Fellow at the Ploughshares Fund, Washington D.C., and Stanton Nuclear Security Fellow at Harvard Kennedy School’s Belfer Center.
 Erästö received her PhD in International Relations from the University of Tampere, Finland, in 2013.
 Follow her on Twitter @TyttiErasto

 Sina Azodi is a Ph.D. student in Political Science and a researcher at University of South Florida’s Center for Strategic and Diplomatic Studies.
-He previously worked as a Research Assistant at Woodrow Wilson Center for International Scholars.
+He previously worked as a Research Assistant at Woodrow Wilson International Center for Scholars.
 He received his BA & MA from Elliott School of International Affairs, George Washington University.
 He focuses on Iran’s foreign policy and U.S.-Iranian relations.
 Follow him on Twitter @azodiac83

 Missiles (ballistic and guided) are necessary for Iran’s defense since it has no credible air force comparable to its area enemies (Saudi Arabia and Israel).
 The US prefers that the countries it attacks have no defenses and no counter-attack capability.
 In fact Iran’s missiles have probably saved it from attack.
 (North Korea is similar.)
 Obama often said “all options are on the table” but it was all rhetoric because of Iran’s missiles.
 (North Korea is similar.)
 The Middle East is missile-target-rich for Iran, with the US forces (army, navy and air force) at many installations around the Gulf, 40,000 troops and dependents, and warships.